Click here to listen to a reading of this blog:

 Having a Thyroid Condition

-It is also important to note that having Hashimoto’s can cause results to move up and down as if you’re changing from hypo to hyper, or back and fourth between normal and abnormal.
-You could also be told you’re ‘only borderline’ hypothyroid, and it is important to know what this entails for you.
+It is also important to note that having Hashimoto’s can cause results to move up and down, as if you’re changing from hypo to hyper, or back and fourth between normal and abnormal.
+You may also be told you are ‘only borderline’ hypothyroid, and it is important to know what this entails for you as well.

 If you’ve just been diagnosed, check out these common FAQ’s and answers.